BrickEater/calculator/README.md

 # calculator

+07/02/2023:
+I have been trying to make a switch statement work for how the calculator evaluates the equation.
+It needs to address what operator is being used and compile an equation.
+The problem is I define the operator variable with the innerHTML and I used some specific string code to show nicer operators on the calculator.
+The innerHTML doesn't carry over an actual operator now.
+To solve this I thought of changing the operator variable to an array and have index 0 the innerHTML and index 1 the actual operator.
+Then I could call what I need when I need it.
+To Do:
+Figure out how to have the operator event define the two index and then use index 1 in the switch statement.

 04/01/2023:
 Finished printing the values of all the equation to the screen.
 I needed to add variables globally with let and change them inside the if statements without using a declaration key word to ensure it was assigning these values globally.
 To Do: